CtrlK

 Specificity

-Lists multiple specific concrete actions: 'file management, sharing, search, uploads, downloads, and folder operations'.
-These are clear, actionable capabilities.
+Lists multiple specific concrete actions: file management, sharing, search, uploads, downloads, and folder operations.
+Also specifies the platform (Dropbox) and tooling (Rube MCP/Composio).

 3 / 3